heiwais25/UniversityRankSearch/README.md

 > - `--onedir` : Make exe within one directory
 > - `--onename` : Make exe in one file
-> - `name NAME` : Name of the output file and directory
+> - `--name NAME` : Name of the output file and directory

 If you don't want, you can run following command